skonto/serverless-zero-demo-app/README.md

 with the network traffic.
 However, the numbers depend on the runtime and application at hand, along with the number of applications running in a given cluster.
-For example a real application would require a lot more memory (container requests, minimum required) by default and that may also block other apps from running on given nodes.
+For example a real application would require a lot more memory (container requests, minimum required) by default and that may also block other apps from running on given nodes when sitting idle.
 ![image info](./full.png)